-Rusneftegaz can publish results for the fourth quarter of the year as of and for the three and twelve months ended 31 December.
+Rusneftegaz can publish results for the second quarter of the year as of and for the three and six months ended 30 June.
 These statements were prepared in accordance with International Financial Reporting Standards, otherwise known as IFRS, and have not been audited.
 The full results are disclosed in the financial section of the Group's website.

 The financial details in this article are current at the date of this report, and believed by Rusneftegaz to be accurate and true.
 All information is disclosed as a summary and does not purport to be complete.
 The data that this commentary is dependent on is obtained from sources believed to be reliable, but the Group, nor any of the directors, officers, employees, agents, subsidiaries or affiliates, can wholly guarantee the accuracy or completeness of such information.

 For the second quarter, Rusneftegaz can declare operational data in the following divisions: